sicxu/Deep3DFaceRecon_pytorch/README.md

 This implementation is written by S. Xu.
 ## 04/25/2023 Update
-We updated a new model to alleviate the "closed eyes" issue in our results.
-We collected ~2K facial images with closed eyes from the internet and included them in the training data.
-The updated model has similar reconstruction accuracy as the previous one.
+We updated a new model to improve the results on "closed eye" images.
+We collected ~2K facial images with closed eyes and included them in the training data.
+The updated model has similar reconstruction accuracy as the previous one on the benchmarks, but has better results for faces with closed eyes (see below).
 Here's the [link (google drive)](https://drive.google.com/drive/folders/1grs8J4vu7gOhEClyKjWU-SNxfonGue5F?usp=share_link) to the new model.
 ### ● Reconstruction accuracy

 |Method|FaceWareHouse|MICC Florence